-The IoT industry does not have one clear set of security standards for developers and manufacturers to build in consistent security, but there are security best practices.
-IT admins might find it difficult to keep track of and update devices, which can remain in the field for many years.
+To start with, the IoT industry doesn't have one clear set of security standards for developers and manufacturers to build in consistent security.
+And IT admins often find it difficult to keep track of and update devices, which can remain in the field for many years.

-Hackers scan networks for devices and known vulnerabilities and increasingly use nonstandard ports to get network access.
-Once they have device access, it is easier to avoid detection through fileless malware or software memory on the device.
+Meanwhile, hackers scan networks for devices and known vulnerabilities and increasingly use nonstandard ports to get network access.
+Once they have device access, it's easier to avoid detection through fileless malware or software memory on the device.

 What is the IoT attack surface?

 At its basic level, an attack surface is the total number of entry points for unauthorized system access.
 An IoT attack surface goes beyond entry points and includes all possible security vulnerabilities for IoT devices, connected software and network connections.

 This article is part of

 The growing concern around IoT device security includes the fact that threat actors can't only damage the network and software that supports IoT devices, but also the devices themselves.
 Furthermore, IoT device adoption is advancing at a rate faster than the processes and protocols that provide secure, reliable connections.

 There are steps that organizations can take to secure the IoT attack surface, but these require the staff and technical expertise to set policies in place that can proactively detect threats and reactively apply measures to reduce the size of the attack surface.